 Similar to any public figure, influencers need to be aware of stalkers.
 Influencers show followers where they eat, what they wear and more.
 Stalkers easily determine influencer’s location through this constant stream of real-time updates.
 Influencers should turn off all location settings ensuring no hacker discovers the influencer’s location through their phone.

 Online trolls use the comment section as an avenue to bully and harass top influencers.
 Influencers expect to receive negative feedback.
 However, there is a fine line between criticism and bullying.
-By not responding to over-the-line comments, influencers reduce the harasser’s power.
-Additionally, influencers should not be afraid to block negative followers and delete offensive comments.
+By not responding to rude comments, influencers reduce the harasser’s power.
+Additionally, influencers should block negative followers and delete offensive comments.

 Many influencers check-in to various locations on social media.
-These influencers unknowingly advertise to thieves when their home is empty.
+This advertises to thieves when their home is empty.
 Bloggers should never check-in online and post with a delay.
 For example, post pictures from a weekend trip the following week.

 The issues with privacy and security for influencers are often not realized by followers.
 By taking extra precautionary steps, influencers prevent infringement on their private lives.